 Development

-Airborne spores arise from dead and decaying material.
+Airborne spores arise from the dead and decaying material.

 Favourable Factors